contrabanjo/Cat-Fact-Dispenser/README.md

 # Cat-Fact-Generator
 A simple project to understand GET requests and CSS animation.
+Displays random cat facts with an accompanying gif.

 ### Sources: